wolfgangB33r/demoservice/README.md

 Count always represents the number of service requests that suffer from that anomaly, e.g.: a count of 5 means the next 5 service requests are affected.
 A crash anomaly kills the service process with the given exit code.
 The resource anomaly allocates a matrix of 100x100 elements multiplied by the given severity.
 Callees let you specify the callees this service calls with each service request.
 Specifying callees allows you to build dynamic multi-level service call trees.
+In case the attribute 'Balanced' is set to 'true', the callees are equally iterated with each request.

 ```json
 {
   "ErrorConfig" : {